Group Lawsuit for DV2026 Selectees Blocked by the Hold/Pause on the DV Program

 The attorney fee to participate as plaintiffs in the lawsuit will be $3,000 for each I-765 Applicant.
 This fee includes the cost of participation of all derivative beneficiaries who also have I-765 pending, regardless of family size.

-The terms for payment are as follows: the initial attorney fee of $1,000 is due in advance of the representation, and the $2,000 balance is deferred until and due on March 1, 2026.
+The terms for payment are as follows: the initial attorney fee of $1,000 is due in advance of the representation, and the $2,000 balance is due 2 months after registration.

 Note: the $2,000 backend payment is only deferred as a courtesy for the unpredicted hardship faced by victims of the December 2, 2025 USCIS Policy Memo, PM-602-0192.
 Participants who are not comfortable with this contingency are welcome to pre-pay the entire $3,000 attorney fees.

-Exception: If you participated as a plaintiff in CM613 (our group lawsuit for holds for I-485 applicants), then participation as a plaintiff in this lawsuit too is only $1,000, with no deferred/back-end payment.
+Exception: If you are our existing client as a plaintiff in another lawsuit, then participation as a plaintiff in this lawsuit too is only $1,000, with no deferred/back-end payment.

 How to participate